mde/ejs/docs/4-models.md

-Geddy uses the [Model](http://github.com/mde/model) for it's model layer.
+Geddy uses the [Model](http://github.com/mde/model) module for it's model layer.
 It's an abstract ORM that is compatible with many different types of databases, from Postgres to in memory, and MongoDB ro Riak.

 * * *